 Advisors are provided to assist students in planning their academic programs.
 They are not authorized to change established policy of the College.
 Each student is solely responsible for ensuring that his or her academic program complies with the requirements for the program of general education, the major, and any other degree requirements of the College.
 Any advice which is at variance with established policy must be confirmed by the Office of the Provost in writing.

 Appeals of decisions concerning academic rules and regulations must be submitted in writing to the dean of curriculum and academic programs.

-The Academic and Disability Support Office provides academic support services and programs for students experiencing academic difficulty, seeking to enhance academic performance, and requesting accommodation for documented disabilities (see Disability Support Services for more information).
+The Academic Support Center provides academic support services and programs for students experiencing academic difficulty, seeking to enhance academic performance, and requesting accommodations for documented disabilities (see Disability Support Services for more information).

 Individual and group instruction in time management, avoiding procrastination, textbook mastery, note taking, test preparation, and personal learning styles are available throughout the academic year.
-Individual academic counseling is offered, as well as faculty consultation, peer tutoring, and peer assistance.
+Individual academic counseling is offered, as well as faculty consultation and peer tutoring.

-Students should notify the Academic and Disability Support Office of extended absence (more than two days) from classes because of illness or personal emergencies.
+Students should notify the Academic Support Center of extended absence (more than two days) from classes because of illness or personal emergencies.